-Delta is giving travelers another month to book travel worry-free, extending its free changes and cancellation to all tickets booked by July 31 – including for flights as far out as May 2021.
+Delta is giving travelers another month to book travel worry-free, extending its free changes and cancellation to all tickets booked by Aug.
+31 – even for flights as far out as July 2021.

-That means you could change any ticket without paying hefty fees so long as you book by July 31.
-Or cancel it and get a voucher that lasts for a year.
-Critically, even award tickets booked using SkyMiles qualify for free change or cancellation.
+That means you could change any ticket for future travel without paying hefty fees so long as you book by Aug.
+31. Or cancel it and get a voucher that lasts for a year.
+And even award tickets booked using SkyMiles qualify for free change or cancellation.

 Read why you should wait before canceling flights – especially if you want a refund rather than a voucher.

 Airlines left and right are granting these waivers to reassure anxious travelers – and convince them to keep buying tickets.
 Delta was the first major U.S. carrier to apply these waivers retroactively for upcoming travel, though other airlines have eventually matched that policy.